 Michigan has relatively relaxed rules about greywater.
-In many places, you are allowed to discharge greywater onto the ground so long as it is not near a body of water.
+In many places, you can discharge greywater onto the ground so long as it is not near a body of water.

-The state laws aren’t very clear about what counts as an “acceptable” greywater system, though, so it may ultimately be up to the local inspector to determine whether you get a permit or not.
+The state laws aren’t very clear about what counts as an “acceptable” greywater system, so it may ultimately be up to the local inspector to determine whether you get a permit.

-If you want to recycle greywater, you must meet the State plumbing code regulations about nonpotable water.
-It will need to be filtered or disinfected before reuse in many cases.
+You must meet the State plumbing code regulations about nonpotable water to recycle greywater.
+In many cases, it must be filtered or disinfected before reuse.

 Compost toilets are legal under Michigan State law.
 Under section 333.12757 of the Public Health Code, they are considered an “acceptable innovative or alternative waste treatment system.”

 You must also have an acceptable greywater treatment system to use one legally.
-You need to get a permit to use one, and any requirements to connect to the municipal sewer system still apply.
+You must get a permit to use one, and any requirements to connect to the municipal sewer system still apply.

 Are Outhouses (Pit Privies) Legal in Michigan?

 Michigan State law does not explicitly forbid outhouses, but many counties prohibit them.
-Even in places where outhouses are legal, the state’s housing law about “Sub-standard dwellings” still applies.
-Under the law, all dwellings located in or near a city with 100,000 residents must have an indoor toilet.
+Even where outhouses are legal, the state’s housing law about “Substandard dwellings” still applies.
+Under the law, all dwellings in or near a city with 100,000 residents must have an indoor toilet.
 Read more about this housing law here.